-With more than 30 majors to choose from, you may feel overwhelmed and excited by all the possibilities.
+With more than 75 programs of study to choose from, you may feel overwhelmed and excited by all the possibilities.

-During your first semester at Castleton, all first-year students enroll in a First-Year Seminar (FYS).
-Your instructor serves as your first-year student advisor.
-This provides you with the opportunity to establish friendships with other students, and good communication with your advisor.
-The Seminars are classes used to fulfill a General Education Requirement.
-In May you will receive course descriptions of First-Year Seminar options, and choose a seminar depending on your particular interests.
-In addition to the course, students participate weekly in the Common Hour, a meeting where you learn more about campus resources and other issues facing you in this new community.
+During your first semester at Castleton, all first-year students enroll in a Connections Seminar 1 course.
+Your instructor serves as your first-year academic advisor.
+This provides you with the opportunity to establish friendships with other students and good communication with your advisor.
+The Seminars are classes designed to introduce you to Castleton’s Connections program.
+In addition to the course, students participate weekly in the “Connections Hour,” a meeting where you learn more about campus resources and other issues facing you in this new community.

-The Undergraduate Catalogis your guide to academic programs at Castleton.
+The Undergraduate Catalog is your guide to academic programs at Castleton.
 Since these programs vary from major to major it is important that you consult the Catalog even if you are undecided.
-This will help to ensure that the courses you take will fulfill requirements.
-Through careful planning you can experience a variety of coursework while you keep on track toward your goal of declaring a major.
-Your First-Year Advisor can help you with this planning.
+This will help ensure that the courses you take will fulfill the requirements.
+Through careful planning, you can experience a variety of coursework while you keep on track toward your goal of declaring a major.
+Your Connections Seminar 1 instructor, who serves as your first-year academic advisor, can help you with this planning.

 By the time you have earned 60 credits, usually the end of your sophomore year, you need to declare your major.
-Generally a major requires 30 to 48 credit hours of work.
-When you declare a major, you must follow requirements as outlined in the Undergraduate Catalog.
-Plan your four years of study to ensure you complete all of the requirements.
+Generally, a major requires a wealth of credits that support your area of academic interest.
+When you declare a major, you must follow the requirements as outlined in the Undergraduate Catalog.
+Your advisor can help you plan your four years of study to ensure you complete all of the requirements.

 A minor usually consists of 18-24 credit hours of coursework.
 Certain majors require minors, but you can also complete a minor in a separate area of interest through careful planning of your program requirements.
 Minors are sponsored by academic departments and allow you to gain knowledge in a secondary field of study.

-To graduate from Castleton, you are required to complete 122 credit hours of coursework.
+To graduate from Castleton, you are required to complete 120 credit hours of coursework.
 This can be completed in four years of full-time study.
-Every student must complete General Education Requirements and requirements for a major.
+Every student must complete General Education requirements and requirements for a major.
 Certain programs may have additional requirements such as minors.
-Usually, there is room for a student to take free electives, which are courses that are not a specific requirement for your program, but interest you.
+Usually, there is room for a student to take free electives, which are courses that are not a specific requirement for your program but interest you.

-Community service offers a wonderful opportunity for you to discover your strengths and interests, and adds more meaning to your life and others.
-Chrispin White, Director of Community Services and Internships, sponsors many activities that can help connect you with important volunteer work in the community.
+Community service offers a wonderful opportunity for you to discover your strengths and interests and adds meaningful experiences.
+We sponsor many activities that can help connect you with important volunteer work in the community.
 Sometimes, these volunteer experiences help direct students toward an intended major and even a career.

 The Academic Support Center is designed to help Castleton students succeed.
 Academic Support offers services such as writing and math clinics, tutoring both individually and in small groups for most classes, learning and study skills, disability services, and academic counseling.
 These services are free to Castleton students.